thirumurthis/projects/go-operator/go_operator_blog.md

  make docker-build docker-push IMG=thirumurthi/app-op:v1
 ```

+### Deploying Spring app using Controller Image, CRD and CR

-### To deploy the Controller, CRD and CR from manifest to test or production like environment, we need to
+- To deploy Spring app in test or production like environment we need to follow below steps

- - Deploy the Controller as deployment
+ #### Deploy the Controller in Deployment manifest
- - Deploy the CRD
- - Deploy the CR

 - Below is the deployment manifest to deploy the controller.